 Extended support for SQL Server 2005 ended on April 12, 2016.
 If you are still running SQL Server 2005, you will no longer receive security updates and technical support.
-We recommend upgrading to SQL Server 2014 and Azure SQL Database to achieve breakthrough performance, maintain security and compliance, and optimize your data platform infrastructure.
+We recommend upgrading to the latest version of SQL Server and Azure SQL Database to achieve breakthrough performance, maintain security and compliance, and optimize your data platform infrastructure.
 Learn more about the options for upgrading from SQL Server 2005 to a supported version.

 This article describes how to register Microsoft Filter Pack IFilters with Microsoft SQL Server.
 After you register the IFilters, you can enable additional file types for SQL Server to index and perform full-text search.
 These additional file types include the file types that are supported by the 2007 Microsoft Office system and the 2010 Microsoft Office system.